 Plan to achieve the plan: The odds of goal achievement increase to 90% when the goals and OKRs are written down.
 Break the goals down into action and consistently hold people accountable for delivering on those actions – something half of your peers fail to do.

-Don’t drive blind: Implement a real-time dashboard that shows your goals, metrics, key actions and their status, and make it visible to yourself, your team and your upline manager.
+Don’t drive blind: Implement a real-time dashboard that shows your objectives, key results, actions and their status, and make it visible to yourself, your team and your upline manager.
 You’ll be able to triage priorities to reduce risk and improve achievement velocity.
 (If you’re the manager, this is essential to your job and success.)

 Celebrate progress: To achieve truly hard goals, science shows it’s often better to focus on how much progress has been made rather than the distance yet to go.
 Seeing what’s possible and what’s been achieved renews and reinvigorates teams for continuing challenge.
 Recognizing individual’s contribution pays off even more – 83% of employees rank recognition more valuable than compensation.